 With electric car sales skyrocketing, electric vehicles stocks have been outpacing the broader stock market.
 Tax incentives for EV owners, stricter emissions standards, government subsidies, charging station rollouts, more efficient battery technology, and a shift away from reliance on fossil fuels will accelerate this adoption of more environmentally sustainable transport.

 Analysts doubted Tesla – and the EV market in general – initially, but the company has seen astronomical growth, both in its vehicle sales and its share price.
+Newcomer Rivian is seeing similar growth out the gate.
 ARK Invest expects EV sales to reach 37 million by 2024, as battery power becomes cheaper and more efficient, making electric cars more accessible.
 They state: “According to Wright’s Law, for every cumulative doubling of units produced, battery cell costs will fall by 18%…These cost declines are critical to reaching price parity with gas-powered vehicles, as the largest cost component of an EV is its battery.”

 Bloomberg also assembled some impressive EV outlook stats here.
 Here are a few nuggets:

 - “EVs hit 10% of global passenger vehicle sales, rising to 28% in 2030 and 58% in 2040.”